tbryan2/nfl-big-data-bowl-2024/submission_first_draft.md

 - **Player and Defense Rankings:** Showcasing how talented players and teams align with optimal paths.

 ## Future Considerations
+- **Generalizing to Other Groups:** It would be interesting to analyze different position units, entire teams, or relevant combinations of players.
 - **Covering Potential Receivers:** Exploring POISON's application to broader defensive scenarios, such as secondaries converging on a reciever in anticipation of an incoming pass.
 - **Hyperparameter Tuning:** Refining parameters to tailor to specific team strategies and in house analytics using straties like GridSearch.
 - **Incorporating Other Models:** Considering integration with models like STRAIN for enhanced analysis and perhaps better path optimization.(We could actually do this if we have time, Nick wan has a notebook we can use in our objective function or hyper parameter tuning)